yyysjz1997/Awesome-TimeSeries-SpatioTemporal-Diffusion-Model/README.md

 * Augmentation Framework for HVAC Fault Diagnosis Based on Denoising Diffusion Models, in *Journal of Building Engineering* 2025. [[paper](https://www.sciencedirect.com/science/article/pii/S2352710225008836)]

+* A novel diffusion model with Shapley value analysis for anomaly detection and identification of wind turbine, in *Expert Systems With Applications* 2025. [[paper](https://www.sciencedirect.com/science/article/pii/S0957417425015477)]

 ### Classification and Regression